cceckman/sarah-connor/notes/notes.md

 BPF wanted to use annotate, stymied by not having documentation: https://groups.google.com/g/llvm-dev/c/CqpXrMUMiR8/m/3hAsOn-cBQAJ
 Pointed to https://blog.quarkslab.com/implementing-a-custom-directive-handler-in-clang.html

-...but that doesn't seem to map to the LLVM IR annotation concept.
+...but that doesn't seem to map to the LLVM IR annotation concept?

+Ah! unless you run https://llvm.org/doxygen/structllvm_1_1Annotation2MetadataPass.html perhaps?

 ## On inlining